I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Cave paintings in France and Spain have been dated to a couple of thousand years later.
 Experts don’t know exactly what purpose the artwork had, but some suggest they might be the first examples of communicating through a medium.
 The “audience” for such paintings was very small.

 The so-called “mass media” had to wait for the creation of new technologies before coming to life.
 The first of these was paper, invented in China in about 100 BCE.
 However, another 1,500 years had to pass before Johannes Gutenberg built the first printing press.
-This meant that books could be mass produced whereas before each one had to be handwritten.
+This meant that books could be mass-produced whereas before each one had to be handwritten.

-By early in the 17th century, the first newspapers appeared but, since few people were literate, readership was limited.
+By early in the 17th century, the first newspapers appeared but, because few people were literate, readership was limited.
 As more people learned to read and write the reach of mass media grew.
 By the early 1800s, high circulation newspapers such as The Times of London were developing huge readerships.
 High-speed rotary printing presses churned out large volumes and the development of railways made for wide distribution.

 The arrival of photography changed the media scene.
 In 1862, Matthew Brady held an exhibition of photographs he had taken of the U.S. Civil War.
 Shocked Americans stood and stared at Brady’s images of the dead at the Battle of Antietam.
 The New York Times noted that Brady brought “home to us the terrible reality of war.”
+(A similar impact was observed when Americans saw films of the war in Vietnam being beamed into their living-room televisions).

 By late in the 19th century, new technology allowed newspapers to print photographs.